vishalmrode/PlaywrightAutomation/README.md

 ## Built In Locators

-  [These are the recommended built in locators.] (https://playwright.dev/docs/locators).
+  These are the recommended built in locators: [Built In](https://playwright.dev/docs/locators).

 | Locator | Description |
 | :--- | :--- |